Koch Core Values

 - When you see an issue: point out the solution, not the problem.

 - Avoid band-aids.
-Find the root cause to the problem – no excuses.
+Find the root cause to the problem.

 Communication